-People living with HIV who took tenofovir disoproxil fumarate (TDF) drugs—Viread, Atripla, Complera, Stribild, and Truvada—have reported kidney and bone injuries.
+People living with HIV who took tenofovir disoproxil fumarate (TDF) drugs—Viread, Atripla, Complera, Stribild, and Truvada—have been diagnosed by a physician or other healthcare provider with kidney and bone injuries.

 What Are TDF Drugs?

 Tenofovir disoproxil fumarate (TDF) drugs are part of a class of antiretroviral drugs known as nucleoside reverse transcriptase inhibitors (NRTIs).
 These drugs block an enzyme called reverse transcriptase, which stops HIV from multiplying.

 TDF is used in combination with other medications to help improve the quality and length of the lives of people living with HIV.

 There are five TDF drugs currently on the market, all made by Gilead Sciences: